aptech/docs/docs/CR-csvReadSA.rst

         ""

-    :param row_range: Optional input: scalar, or 2x1 matrix.
+    :param row_range: , or 2x1 matrix.
 The first element of row_range will specify the first row of the file to read.
 If there is a second element in row_range, it will specify the last row to read from the file.
 If there is no second element in row_range, GAUSS will read to the end of the file.
 If row_range is not passed in, all rows will be read from the file.
 Default = 1.
-    :type row_range: TODO
+    :type row_range: Optional input: scalar

     .. csv-table::
         :widths: auto

         ""

-    :param col_range: Optional input: scalar, or 2x1 matrix.
+    :param col_range: , or 2x1 matrix.
 The first element of col_range will specify the first column of the file to read.
 If there is a second element in col_range, it will specify the last column to read from the file.
 If there is no second element in col_range, GAUSS will read to the end of the file.
 If col_range is not passed in, all columns will be read from the file.
 Default = 1.
-    :type col_range: TODO
+    :type col_range: Optional input: scalar

     .. csv-table::
         :widths: auto

         ""

-    :param delimiter: Optional input: string.
-The character used to separate elements in the file.
+    :param delimiter:  The character used to separate elements in the file.
 Examples include: space " "tab "\t"semi-colon ";"comma "," (Default)
-    :type delimiter: TODO
+    :type delimiter: Optional input: string

     :returns: s (*string array*), data read from the CSV file.